 15. I understand that laundry hampers are decorative, not functional, items.
 I enjoy searching for dirty clothing, the pieces of which will be hopelessly entangled, in unmade beds, closets, gym or book bags, neighbors’ homes, trunks of cars, the middle of the street, and right next to but not inside a brand-new laundry hamper.

-16. I have taken an oath to never say Because I said so! but reserve the right to give myself a pass anytime I feel vaguely homicidal.
+16. I have taken an oath never to say Because I said so! but reserve the right to give myself a pass anytime I feel vaguely homicidal.

 17. I possess sufficient self-confidence, strength, and stamina to walk upright at a brisk pace at least 200 yards with 50 lbs. of limp and squirming children dangling under one arm while an entire restaurant looks on scornfully.

-18. I look forward to challenging my children intellectually with questions such as, How on Earth did you lose your underpants while you were wearing them?
+18. I look forward to challenging my children intellectually with questions such as, How on earth did you lose your underpants while you were wearing them?

 19. I don’t mind using the restroom with the door hanging open and various people and pets dropping by to check on my progress.